Be Part of Aging Wisely Everett

 - Everett Armory, 90 Chelsea Street, 9:00am on the Friday of the monthly Health Presentation

 - Monthly Health Education Programs: Come join us to learn about different ways you can stay healthy and feel well.
 If there is something you want to hear about, please let us know.
-A Health Presentation is offered at Armory one Friday a month, usually the 4th Friday (occasionally the 3rd Friday when the schedule is impacted by holiday periods.)
-For dates and times, please check the Golden Times Newsletter or call 617-591-6741.
+Health information is presented in the form of a game show (complete with lifelines!) so everyone has fun while learning.
+Regularly offered on the second Friday of each month unless impacted by conflicting events.
+For exact dates and times, please check the Golden Times Newsletter or call 617-591-6741.
+To see a flier about an upcoming game show related to heart health, click here.
+To get information about a 6-week workshop on coping with grief and loss, click here.